ShariaAfrin/-Wear-OS-AlarmManager/README.md

 If the alarm is not a recurring alarm, we use the `startService(...)` method on the context and supply an Intent with the alarm's title to start the alarm service.

+When an alarm is repeating, further checks are made in the broadcast's intent extras to see if the current day of the week is acceptable for the recurring alert.
+We won't activate the alarm service till such is the case.

 <b>Sample Code:</b>
 <pre><code>
 public void onReceive(Context context, Intent intent) {